 - Career: What career goals do you have?
 If you’re not working, this section may be goals for managing your household or finding a job.
 If you are working, maybe it’s to be promoted, work less, ask for a raise, or start a side hustle.

 Now we have our “outline” you will use to create our vision board, woohoo!

 Step 3-Putting it all together:

-So you’ve prepped the meaning of your board, so putting it all together will be cake.
 Use your template as a guide for where you put the images on your board.
 Some people like to write out the headers like on the template and others just use the images in the same areas, whatever works for you.
 It only matters if you know what it means.